Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

-What Are Bath Salts (Synthetic Cathinones)?
+What are Bath Salts (Synthetic Cathinones)?
+Addiction, Abuse & Treatment

 These drugs can result in seizures and erratic behavior because they can overwhelm the brain.
 Additionally, these are highly addictive substances, and individuals who try to use them are incredibly prone to dependency.